k12345663/studio/README.md

 # RecruTake: AI-Powered Interview Kit Generator

 RecruTake is a Next.js web application designed to assist recruiters and hiring managers by leveraging AI to generate and customize comprehensive interview kits.
-Users can input a job description by pasting text, and the application will produce a structured set of competencies, interview questions (technical, scenario-based, behavioral) with model answers, difficulty levels, estimated answering times, and a weighted scoring rubric.
+Users can input a job description by pasting text, and optionally provide context about the target candidate's experience level.
+The application will produce a structured set of competencies, interview questions (technical, scenario-based, behavioral) with model answers, a 5-level difficulty rating, estimated answering times, and a weighted scoring rubric.
 Users can then edit this kit and have the AI refine their changes.

 ## Tech Stack